🙌 𝐈’𝐌 𝐀 𝐒𝐏𝐈𝐑𝐈𝐓𝐔𝐀𝐋 𝐏𝐄𝐑𝐒𝐎𝐍…𝐀𝐍𝐃 𝐀 𝐒𝐂𝐈𝐄𝐍𝐓𝐈𝐅𝐈𝐂 𝐏𝐄𝐑𝐒𝐎𝐍!! 🙌

 ↔️ Science is focused on objectivity; spirituality is focused on subjectivity.

-Unfortunately, each side’s misunderstandings of each other puts them both at odds.
-This miscommunication has both sides end up talking over each other. 🔀
+Unfortunately, each side’s misunderstandings of one another puts them at odds.
+Their miscommunication has them ending up talking over each other. 🔀

-It’s why it’s so easy for each side to label the other side as the “villain”. 👿
+It’s why it’s so easy for each side to see the other side as the “villain”. 👿

 📌 When the spiritual individual misunderstands science and cites studies for which a scientist could easily deduct to be “junk” or “pseudoscience”.